MAYUR-999/Compiling-Unreal-Engine-Plugin/readme.md

    └── [other plugin files]
    ```

-### Step 3: Install the Plugin
+### Step 3: Move the Plugin Folder

-1. Navigate to your UE project directory
+1. Navigate to your UE project directory in this case cpp named project
 2. Create a `Plugins/` folder if it doesn't exist:
    ```bash
    mkdir -p YourProject/Plugins/